Transfer to Aims Checklist

 This is optional, but it's free to apply.
 You may qualify for:

 It's best to apply at least two months before classes begin.
-Many apply as early as
+Many students apply as

 Aims scholarship information

-Step 2 - Send an Official Transcript to the Admissions, Registration and Records Office
+Step 2 - Send an Official Transcript to the Student Enrollment and Registrar's Office

 If you plan to complete a degree at Aims, please send us your official transcript